cuhklinlab/JSNMF_py/README.md

 ```
 S = result['S']
 ```
-`JSNMF` class also has other methods, you can use the `help` command for more details explanations of the methods.
+`JSNMF` class also has other methods, you can use the `help` or `?` command for more details explanations of the methods.

 ## 3. Example